competencytestlvl/competencytestlvl/README.md

-- 👋 Hi, I’m @competencytestlvl
+- 👋 Hi,
-- 👀 I’m interested in Full stack development, IOT, Cloud, Artificial Intelligence, Process Automation and Blockchain Technology
+- 👀
-- 🌱 I’m currently learning code interoperability, mobile app development, computer vision, and Docker/Containerization.
+- 🌱
-- 💞️ I’m looking to collaborate on developing on projects involving emerging technologies
+- 💞️ I’m looking to collaborate on developing projects involving emerging technologies
 - 📫 How to reach me: competencytestlvl@gmail.com

 <!---